 Real Estate, Home Ownership and Living in Coastal Virginia

-Last week’s economic releases on inflation, core inflation, and retail sales.
+Last week’s weeks economic releases included readings on the NAHB Housing Market Index, housing starts and building permits issued and consumer sentiment.
 Weekly readings on mortgage rates and new jobless claims were also released.

 Mortgage Rates, New Jobless Claims Rise

 Freddie Mac reported higher mortgage rates for all three types of mortgages it tracks in its Primary Mortgage Market Survey.
 Rates for a 30-year fixed rate mortgage rose an average of six basis points to 4.38 percent.

 The average rate for a 15-year fixed rate mortgage was seven basis points higher at an average of 3.84 percent.
 Rates for a 5/1 adjustable rate mortgage averaged 3.63 percent, which was six basis points higher than the prior week.